deterministicpolynomial/deterministicpolynomial.github.io/_posts/2025-04-04-seven-bridges-problem.md

 Königsberg, in the 18th century, was a bustling city divided by the Pregel River.
 The city had two large islands, connected to each other and the mainland by seven bridges.
 The residents of the city noticed an interesting question: Is it possible to walk through the city, cross each bridge exactly once, and return to the starting point?

 To visualize this, imagine a map of the city with the four distinct landmasses (two islands and the two banks of the river) and the seven bridges connecting them.
-The challenge was to determine if it was possible to find a route where each bridge is crossed exactly once.
+The challenge was to determine if it was possible to find a route where each bridge was crossed exactly once.

 ## The Puzzle and the Problem's Origin